 • Data-driven decision-making for agriculture, industry, and urban planning

-Satellite Technology to anticipate crisis
+Satellite technology to anticipate crisis

 Space-based monitoring is also about resilience.
 By integrating satellite data with field and ground data, authorities can anticipate crises before they spiral out of control, safeguard ecosystems, and ensure water security.